elastic/elasticsearch-net/docs/contents/breaking-changes.md

     }
     ...

+Previously, Documents was a collection of T with just the specified fields filled in, other fields would be null of have their default value.
+Now, Documents is an empty collection.

+Previously, DocumentsWithMetaData -> Fields would be an instance of T with just the specified fields filled in, other fields would be null or have their default value.
+Now, Hits -> Fields is (backed by) a dictionary containing only the specified fields.

-NEST 1.0 still supports this, but is now a bit more verbose in how it supports mapping the fields back:
+NEST 1.0 still supports fields, but is now a bit more verbose in how it supports mapping the fields back:

     var fields = _client.Get<DTO>(g => g